Yes. Technically speaking, you can use a personal credit card for business expenses.

 When employees use personal cards and are later reimbursed, the employees’ credit lines function like de facto business loans.
 This can create a strange dynamic where the employees act as a bank, loaning personal money to the company.
 While that’s not necessarily a negative impact on either the company or employee, it’s certainly not optimal.

 To avoid jeopardizing your financial well-being, you need a corporate card with no personal liability.

 But what does that mean?

 Personal liability (also known as a personal guarantee) is a requirement for some business credit card issuers; it makes the key business owners personally responsible for debts incurred in the name of the business.
 This form of collateral helps reduce the risk taken on by the creditor, and it's why a business credit card may affect personal credit.
 But it can also create problems for the cardholder.

 These days, there are better, more founder-friendly small business credit cards and corporate cards on the market.

 There are various types of business credit to choose from, and each has its own pros and cons.
 However, all share a handful of advantages that make them a better alternative to using personal credit cards:

 From small daily purchases to large-scale loans, your business needs credit to function.
 One of the primary ways to demonstrate creditworthiness to lenders is to keep your business credit history and score strong.
 And one of the best and only ways to build your business credit score (especially as a new business) is using a dedicated business credit card.

 Because of the Federal Trade Commission’s Credit Card Accountability Responsibility and Disclosure Act of 2009, security measures protect business credit cards.
 While the measures set out in the CARD Act apply specifically to personal cards, a majority of corporate cards are also bound by them.
 Plus, legislation to increase corporate cards’ protections is in the works.

 Many business credit card companies have fees associated with registration and yearly renewal.
-But some charge cards have no annual fees and operate at low or no cost to you.
+But some charge cards have no annual fees (or interest rates) and operate at low or no cost to you.